 BIP Biological Image Processing

-BIP (Biological Image Processing) is developed by the Modeling and Digital Imaging team of the Institut Jean-Pierre Bourgin-Plant Sciences, INRAE Versailles, France.
+BIP (Biological Image Processing) is developed by the Modeling and Digital Imaging team of the Institute Jean-Pierre Bourgin for Plant Sciences, INRAE Versailles, France.

 BIP is a command-line tool for processing and analyzing (biological) images.
 Its distinctive feature is to be natively oriented for processing batch images using automated pipelines.